The World Debt Situation Has Become More Unstable, Octa Broker Warns

 Indeed, the market's perception of risk regarding U.S. government debt has clearly risen.
 This is evident in the noticeable increase in the cost of insuring exposure to U.S. government debt over the past month.
 The spreads on U.S. credit default swaps (CDS)-a key measure of default risk-have reached their widest levels since the 2023 debt ceiling crisis in recent weeks (see chart below).

 Market stress intensified even more following Moody's downgrade and the passage of the U.S. President Donald Trump's 'One Big Beautiful Bill Act' in the House of Representatives.
 The bill features $3.8 trillion in tax cuts and is widely expected to worsen the federal budget deficit outlook.
-As a result, investors started to demand higher returns for holding long-term U.S. government bonds, pushing the yields on 20-year notes above the important 5% level on 21 May.5-Year Credit Default Swaps
+As a result, investors started to demand higher returns for holding long-term U.S. government bonds, pushing the yields on 20-year notes above the important 5% level on 21 May.

 Source: LSEG